mafintosh/wpa_supplicant/README.md

 #### `wifi.on('error')`

-Emitted when there was an critical
+Emitted when there was an critical error.

 #### `wifi.on('warning')`

+Emitted when there was an non-critical error.

 #### `wifi.networks`